Pulse Shaping for Superconducting Qubits: Physics of Pulse Shaping

 \subsection{Magnus Expansion}

 The Magnus expansion is not just an alternative to time-dependent perturbation theory.
-Rather, it is an improvement in the sense that truncating the time-dependent perturbative series expansion at some finite order often does not preserve the unitarity.
-Magnus expansion ensures unitarity at each order.
+Rather, it is an improvement in the sense that truncating the Magunus expansion at some finite order always preserves the unitarity.
 Most importantly, in the context of pulse shaping, the commutator terms that arise at each order give us information on what kinds of errors arise exactly at that order.
 This helps build some intuition about which errors might be "more erroneous" than the others.
-This introduction is by no means complete, and the reader should check out further texts to appreciate its utility in different settings \cite{blanes2009magnus}.
+This introduction of the Magnus expansion is by no means complete, and the reader should check out further texts to appreciate its utility in different settings \cite{blanes2009magnus}.

 Mathematically, the expansion assumes that a true exponential solution exists for the evolution operator of a time-dependent Hamiltonian,

 and the abstract operator $\Omega$ in the exponent can itself be written as a series expansion,